People's National Movement: Manning and the PNM re-invented

 The party lost the 1995 General Elections winning 17 of 36 seats with 48% of the vote.
 The United National Congress (UNC) under the leadership of Basdeo Panday also won 17 seats and formed a coalition government with the National Alliance for Reconstruction which had won the remaining two seats.
 The PNM was further weakened when two MPs resigned from the party and threw their support behind the UNC government.
 This led to numerous calls for Manning to resign the party leadership, and for calls for Mottley to replace him.
 Manning declined to resign and Mottley appeared to have taken a sabbatical from politics.
 When leadership elections were held in 1997 Manning was challenged by Keith Rowley.
 Manning was returned as Political Leader.

 In 2000 the PNM suffered another defeat, winning 16 of 36 seats with 46% of the vote.
 Another election was held in 2001 which resulted in a tie with both the PNM and UNC winning 18 seats, the PNM with 46% of the electoral vote and the UNC with 50%.
 However President Arthur N.R.
 Robinson appointed Manning as Prime Minister on the basis of "moral and spiritual grounds".
 (In Trinidad and Tobago's elections, the number of seats needed to occupy the lower house is really the best indicator of whether or not a party would win elections).
 Unable to elect a Speaker, Manning advised the President to prorogue Parliament.
 On 7 October 2002 General Elections were held in which the PNM won 50.7% of popular votes and 20 out of 36 seats.

-In government since 2015
+In government (2015-2025)

+The PNM won a majority government in the 2015 Trinidad and Tobago general election.
 On 9 September 2015, Keith Rowley was sworn in as the new Prime Minister, following the election victory of the PNM.

 In August 2020, the governing PNM won the following general election, leading to the incumbent Prime Minister Keith Rowley serving a second term.
+He resigned in March 2025 and was succeeded by Stuart Young.
+He led the party into the 2025 Trinidad and Tobago general election.
+In the election the party was defeated by the United National Congress.